-Quick and easy recipe for making fresh homemade limonada, lemonade or limeade
+Quick and easy recipe for making fresh homemade limonada, lemonade or limeade using the blender

 - 2 limes or lemons, quartered and any seeds removed

 - Approximately ½ cup of sugar, more or less based on your preference

 - Ice cubes as desired and lemon/lime slices to garnish

 - Place the quartered limes or lemons in the blender with 4 cups of water and sugar.

 - Blend until the limes or lemon is completely pulverized, the mixture should be slightly foamy with a whitish color.

 - Strain the lemonade and add the remaining 4 cups of water.